Supply Chain & Logistics

 The smartest have brought logistics in-house.
 Shopify bought Deliverr (an Activant portfolio company) and increasingly sees itself as a logistics company, Target continues to invest in logistics and build on its acquisition of Shipt, and Walmart is expanding its delivery capabilities.
-Partnerships are becoming pervasive, and 800-pound gorilla Amazon has known the value of owning the supply chain all along.
+Partnerships are everywhere, and 800-pound gorilla Amazon has known the value of owning the supply chain all along.

 At Activant we have spent the last five years deep in supply chain and logistics.
 The pandemic exposed just how impactful and present the pain points in supply chain are.
 We believe the lack of digitization and high fragmentation contribute to overall supply chain fragility.
 Furthermore, we see other pain points like rising fulfillment complexity, particularly in the last mile, along with a lack of best-in-class financial solutions, woefully under-optimized warehouses and underutilized transportation assets.